quantuminformation/test-recorder/README.md

 You should only add the relevant script to your app when your app behaves as expected (happy flow) as then you will have the tests generated for expected behaviour.

+#Setup

+If you want to run the protractor tests you will need to do the following:
+* Install protactor `npm install -g protractor`
+* Update webdriver `webdriver-manager update`
+* Start webdriver `webdriver-manager start`

 #Current UI interactions that are recorded for acceptance tests:

 * Button clicks, they also generate andThen code blocks.